r-lib/clock/tests/testthat/_snaps/naive-time.md

 # can resolve ambiguous issues - character

-    Ambiguous time due to daylight saving time at location 1.
-Resolve ambiguous time issues by specifying the `ambiguous` argument.
+    Ambiguous time due to daylight saving time at location 1. i Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # can resolve ambiguous issues - zoned-time

-    Ambiguous time due to daylight saving time at location 2.
-Resolve ambiguous time issues by specifying the `ambiguous` argument.
+    Ambiguous time due to daylight saving time at location 2. i Resolve ambiguous time issues by specifying the `ambiguous` argument.

 ---

-    Ambiguous time due to daylight saving time at location 1.
-Resolve ambiguous time issues by specifying the `ambiguous` argument.
+    Ambiguous time due to daylight saving time at location 1. i Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # can resolve nonexistent issues

-    Nonexistent time due to daylight saving time at location 1.
-Resolve nonexistent time issues by specifying the `nonexistent` argument.
+    Nonexistent time due to daylight saving time at location 1. i Resolve nonexistent time issues by specifying the `nonexistent` argument.

 # `ambiguous` is validated